JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

   - `true` for ascending order.
   - `false` for descending order.
 - If the `ascending` array is not provided.
 Sorts will default to descending order.
+- `inplace (optional)`: If true, modifies the current DataFrame directly.
+Otherwise, only returns a new one.
+Default is `false`.

 ```ts
 const df = new frosts.DataFrame([